 How can readability scoring help you?

 Do you use readability scoring in your work?
 How does it help you?
-We’d love to know what you use readability scoring for so please do post a comment below.
+We’d love to know what you use readability scoring for so please post a comment below.